last-rev-llc/lastrev-libraries/examples/lastrev-next-starter/README.md

 # Still to figure out:

 - locales copy after export, errors due to 404.
+- Ability to extend the apollo context
+- Utility to merge extensions in graphql-contentful-core
+- ensure build of extensions prior to gql start
 - Generate locale data prior to build/dev for web project (i18n & translations)
 - Script to auto-generate new starter